An Adaptive Log-Laguerre Spectral Method for the Radial Dirac Equation: Resolving Asymptotic Decay and Core Singularities in Atomic Calculations: Theoretical Framework and Approximation Methodology

-To understand the fundamental problems in numerically solving the RDEQ, it is necessary to analyze the spatial behavior of the wavefunctions.
-We provide a brief result here; comprehensive details can be found {in the previous literature}\cite{zabloudil2005electron}.
-For simplicity, when deriving, we will omit the energy levels and keep the following concise notation $F_{n\kappa}\to F,~G_{n\kappa}\to G,~E_{n\kappa}\to E.$
+To understand the fundamental problems in numerically solving the RDEQ, it is necessary to analyze the spatial behavior of the wavefunctions \cite{zabloudil2005electron}.
+For simplicity, we will omit the energy levels during derivation and keep the concise notation $F_{n\kappa}\to F,~G_{n\kappa}\to G,~E_{n\kappa}\to E.$